Our Faculty

-Here are some glimpses into the research areas and accomplishments of our full-time faculty, who are also our Graduate faculty.
-Refer to the faculty page for detailed profiles of our faculty members!
+Here are some glimpses into the research areas and accomplishments of our faculty.
+Please see the faculty page for detailed profiles of our faculty members.

 Finding your authentic voice through teaching artistry!